celador/ForceCode/README.md

 ## Change Log

+* 3.9.5
+    * Fix compatibility issues related to login with sfdx cli
+* 3.9.4
+    * Fix issue with nothing showing up in the code coverage view
+* 3.9.3
+    * Fixed some login issues
+    * Fixed invisible tasks showing up sometimes
+    * Fix issue with problem reporting on Visualforce and Apex (Thanks to mnunezdm)
 * 3.9.2
     * Fixed Switching Orgs and saving files results in "Insufficient access rights on cross-reference id"
     * Fixed retrieve still hanging as a task